 Adult male: Metallic green back and crown, white gorget with purple

 rays that may be erected to show a "whiskered" effect.

 Adult female: Green back and crown, white throat with dark streaks,

 Observed in Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida,

-Idaho, Kansas, Louisiana, Massachusetts, Minnesota, Mississippi, Missouri, Montana, Nebraska,
+Idaho, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Mississippi, Missouri, Montana, Nebraska,

-New Mexico, North Carolina, Oregon, Pennsylvania, Tennessee, Texas, Utah, Washington,
+New Hampshire, New Jersey, New Mexico, North Carolina, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Utah, Washington,

 Wyoming, Alberta, British Columbia, and Saskatchewan.
 Winters in